Mahider-T/jwt-typegraphql/README.md

-# TypeGraphQL Authorization using middleware and custom auth checker
+# GraphQL Authorization using middleware and custom auth checker